MicrosoftDocs/win32/desktop-src/direct3d12/raytmin.md

 ---
-Description: A float representing the current parametric ending point for the ray. ms.assetid:
+Description: A float representing the current parametric starting point for the ray. ms.assetid:
 title: RayTMin
 ms.technology: desktop